horacio9a/mfc-node/README.md

 What's new?
 ==========
+In v.3.0.3 version is added an auto-save URL's of HD models because I've noticed that sometimes it's possible to watch or record some HD models while in AWAY mode if we have a fresh URL meaning it's enough to briefly capture your favorite model while in PUBLIC because the URL which may occur on that occasion may later be of benefit.
+Also is added keyword search capability for 'hdv', 'sdv' and 'ldv' words which can be easier than sorting by quality.
 In v.3.0.2 Basic and HD version merged into one.
 It should be noted that HD models can be recorded like other SD models now.
-HD and SD models now using unique `config.yml` and `index-hd.html`.
+HD and SD models now using unique `config.yml` and `index.html`.
-Now it is possible by simply editing the `config-hd.yml` and `index-hd.html` file to select the program we want to use to record your favorite models show's on myfreecams.com.
+Now it is possible by simply editing the `config.yml` and `index.html` file to select the program we want to use to record your favorite models show's on myfreecams.com.
 There are six choices available.
 I would recommend using three methods that do not freeze MFC recorded videos:

 1. rtmpdump